ring-lang/ring/README.md

 Ring comes with better support for Natural Language Programming and Declarative Programming.

-The language support these paradigms with new practical techniques on top of Object-Oriented Programming and Functional Programming.
+The language supports these paradigms with new practical techniques on top of Object-Oriented Programming and Functional Programming.
 No need to know anything about (Compilers and Parsing).

-You get the language constructs ready for use to create domain-specific languages in a fraction of time.
+You get the language constructs ready for use to create domain-specific languages in a fraction of the time.

 * [Aim](https://ring-lang.github.io/doc1.26/introduction.html#motivation-1)